oracle-livelabs/adb/shared/adb-auto-indexing/report/report.md

 - Create and Application Schema and Prepare for Auto Indexing
 - Execute an Application Workload

-## Task 1: Wait for automatic indexing to kick in
+## Task 1: Wait for Automatic Indexing to Complete

 1. This task is optional since you can skip to Task 2 and see if a new auto index report is available.
 Alternatively, you can use the following query to check if the auto indexing task has executed recently.
 We need to wait until it has executed _after_ the workload queries were captured.
 This will take up to 15 minutes.